jameskennerly85/qtmdb/README.md

 	storage/sql/0-schema.sql
 	storage/sql/1-data.sql

-The first file will create the database and its tables while the other will seed it with data.
+The first file will create a database and its tables while the other will seed it with data.
+It's not necessary to manually create a database schema unless your mysql user doesn't have global privileges.

 ### 3. Configure your .env file.
-The `DB_` keys are enough.
-Use `sakila` for **DB_DATABASE** entry.
+`DB_` keys are enough.
+The default value for **DB_DATABASE** is `sakila`.

 ### 4. Start service
-Use Laravel's artisan in order to run this application in development mode.
+Use Laravel's artisan to run application in development mode.
 	php artisan serve